 Another important consideration is your natural inclination.
 Someone invigorated by accounting facts, for example, is likely not going to enjoy a position in pastoral care.
 You may find spiritual gifts tests and even personality tests to be helpful in determining your natural gifting and inclination.

 Another area to consider is your experience.
-God prepares us before launching us into our calling (in the Bible we see this occur with David’s training under Saul prior to his taking the throne.
-Reggie McNeal’s A Work of Heart does an excellent job depicting this time of preparation).
+God prepares us before launching us into our calling.
+For example, in the Bible we see this occur with David’s training under Saul prior to his taking the throne or Moses’ time both in Egypt and in the Midian desert prior to leading the Israelites out of captivity.
+(Reggie McNeal’s A Work of Heart does an excellent job depicting this time of preparation).
 Are there things in your past that God will use to contribute to your work in the call?

 Also, you’ll want to seek counsel (see Proverbs 11:14 and 15:22).
 Others can often see strengths and weaknesses in us that we cannot.
 It is helpful to receive input from trusted, godly friends.
 It is also helpful to observe others’ reactions to you.
 Do people seem to naturally follow you, or do you often have to force your leadership?
 Are people naturally open with you and share their concerns?
 While it is important to seek counsel, it is also important not to rely solely on this.
 Sometimes our friends and family are wrong (see 1 Samuel 16:7).
 However, honest feedback from those who love you should help confirm your calling.

 Every person has a unique calling from God.
 The call to vocational ministry, however, is particularly public, and those in public ministry are often both highly regarded and highly criticized.
 James 3:1 says, “Not many of you should presume to be teachers, my brothers, because you know that we who teach will be judged more strictly.”
 Those in ministry leadership positions are held to high standards because they are guiding others.
 The books of 1 and 2 Timothy and Titus list requirements for those in church leadership positions.